Helix ALM supports integration with Microsoft Visual SourceSafe (VSS).

 - Check In—Submits changes to a checked out file to the VSS database.
 The version created by the check in is displayed in the Fixed Revision column on the item Source Files tab.

 - View Local Copy—Displays the content of the file in the working directory.

 - History—Displays the entire file history.

-VSS not in the Available Providers list in TestTrack 2016.1 and earlier
+VSS not in the Available Providers list in TestTrack 2016.1 or earlier

-TestTrack cannot locate VSS as a source control provider.
-You must edit the registry to locate VSS.
+TestTrack cannot locate VSS as an installed source control provider.

 - 32-bit Windows—HKEY_LOCAL_MACHINE\Software\SourceCodeControlProvider\InstalledSCCProviders\Microsoft Visual SourceSafe